poornima-s-dev/Guess-My-Number/README.md

 # Guess-My-Number
-💡 Guess the secret number between 1 and 20 — a fun game made with JavaScript!
+🔢 Try to guess the right number and beat your high score!